 The murders affected the whole town, with people arming themselves and a curfew being instated.
 To make matters even worse, the killer was never found and the murders remained unsolved.

 The Oklahoma Girl Scout Murders

-There are few things more small town and wholesome than the Girl Scouts, which makes these murders all the more gruesome.
-While camping in Oklahoma in 1977, eight-year-old Lori Farmer, nine-year-old Michelle Guse, and 10-year-old Doris Milne were taken from their tents.
+There are few things more small-town and wholesome than the Girl Scouts, which makes these murders all the more gruesome.
+While camping in Oklahoma in 1977, 8-year-old Lori Farmer, 9-year-old Michele Guse, and 10-year-old Doris Milner were taken from their tents.
 The counselor discovered their bodies the next day - raped, beaten, strangled, and stuffed back into their sleeping bags.